NAZIM06/edutime/README.md

 # edutime
 # Live Link: https://project-alpha-c5335.web.app/

+## Commands:
+* npm install install all dependencies for the server and the client.
+* npm run build builds the static files for the React app.
+* npm start starts the complete MERN app.
+* npm run react-dev starts the React app in development mode on http://localhost:3000.
+Only works if the server is started separately.
+Alternatively you can just use npm start from the client folder.

 ## Key Features:
 * every new user will be a student by default.
 * Only instructors can add classes from his/her Dashboard.